Cumulocity-IoT/cumulocity-smart-echart-widget/README.md

 ## Features

-*  **Charts Supported:** Line , Bar , Polar, Radar, Pie, alongwith Horizontal Orientation
+*  **Charts Supported:** Line , Bar , Polar, Radar, Pie, along with Horizontal Orientation

 *  **Supports Datahub:** Datahub can be chosen as a source and results from datahub can be configured with LIMIT option.